Last Updated on October 5, 2022 by DMEditor

 Key analytics features include:

-- Benchmarking: Benchmark your digital presence to see how you compare to your competition and market leaders
+- Benchmarking: Benchmark your digital presence to see how you compare to your competition and market leaders (by market share).

 - Market research: Analyze industries and identify trends in real time.